nickyiliwang0000/h/projects/project-02.md

 ## Which design do I code?
 Much like in the workplace, you don't get to choose the design you code - you'll be assigned!

 You can find your assignment [here]().

+> Feel free to print a copy using the printer by the windows!
+You'll need a USB port on your computer.
+If you only have USB-C, there's usually an adaptor in the cabinet to the left of the printer.

 ### Design checklist
 [Here](https://docs.google.com/document/u/1/d/17GYf0CfvD8Mdt4fXXH_03Hc-L-y9V3xLSbO5AIfdK54/edit?usp=sharing) is a checklist that will help perfect your conversion!